🚀 Big News: Socket Acquires Coana to Bring Reachability Analysis to Every Appsec Team.Learn more

 • Installed Browser Detection: Automatically detects installed browsers (Chrome, Edge, Firefox, Yandex) on Windows systems, retrieving their names, versions, and paths.

-• Setting debugging ports for browser control.
+• Setting debugging ports for remote control or session reuse.

 • Managing browser profiles (user data directories).